tarantool/doc/doc/platform/ddl_dml/indexes.rst

 and it must be unique.
 All other indexes are called **secondary indexes**, and they may be non-unique.

 Indexes have certain limitations.
-See details on page :doc:`Limitations </book/box/limitations>`.
+See details on page :ref:`tarantool_limitations`.

 To create a generator for indexes, you can use a sequence object.
 Learn how to do it in the :ref:`tutorial <index-box_sequence>`.